gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 toc: true
 sidebar: true
 ---
-After setting up the pagination, the next thing I wanted to add to my blog was a 'proper' archive by both date and category rather than just the reverse-chronological list of posts.
+After setting up the pagination, the next thing I wanted to add to my blog was a `proper` archive by both date and category rather than just the reverse-chronological list of posts.
 Although this wasn't as straightforward as setting up pagination, a bit of searching turned up some sites that helped me get everything running.

 {% include toc.html %}

 ## Archive by date
-Because a list of posts in reverse chronological order can be readily accessed in Jekyll through `site.posts`, all that's needed is to use some clever Liquid markup to process it.
+Because a list of posts in reverse-chronological order can be readily accessed in Jekyll through `site.posts`, all that's needed is to use some clever Liquid markup to process it.
 I used below code to group my archives by year.
 {% highlight liquid %}
 {% raw %}